-Large accelerated filer ☑

-Non-accelerated filer ☐

-Smaller reporting company ☐
+Large accelerated filer X Accelerated filer Non-accelerated filer Smaller reporting company

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵 definitive proxy statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. 🗵
+Yes 🗆 No 🗷

 The aggregate market value of the shares of Common Stock held by non-affiliates of the registrant as of June 30, 2014 was approximately \$1.7 billion, based on the closing price of \$22.74 per share of the Common Stock on the New York Stock Exchange on June 30, 2014.